TITLE: Resident Assistant

 - Assess the physical condition of rooms before and after occupancy, preparing and filing the appropriate form with the immediate supervisor in a timely fashion.

-- Interpret and disseminate to the residents information/directives from the Department of Residence Life and Services.
+- Interpret and disseminate to the residents information/directives from Residence Life, Housing and Dining Services.

-- Assist in special events where the Department of Residence Life and Services plays an important role (e.g., Showcase, Homecoming, RA Carousel, etc.).
+- Assist in special events where Residence Life, Housing and Dining Services plays an important role (e.g., Showcase, Homecoming, RA Carousel, etc.).

 RAs respond to lockouts, emergency situations, and policy violations.
 They also monitor residence hall conditions and fill out maintenance and custodial orders as necessary.
-Duty is an ideal time to be visible throughout the residence hall.
+Being on-call is an ideal time to be visible throughout the residence hall.
 It provides time to visit with residents and socialize with other RAs.

-In addition to the RA position, returning resident assistants may be employed or hold an internship/practicum up to 15 hours per week.
-New RAs may be employed up to ten hours per week in their first semester.
+In addition to the RA position, returning Resident Assistants may be employed or hold an internship/practicum up to 15 hours per week outside of Missouri State.
+New RAs may be employed or hold an internship/practicum up to ten hours per week in their first semester outside of Missouri State.
 Internships/practicums or outside employment must be approved by the supervising Hall Director and Assistant Director before the RA can begin working.
 The RA should discuss the possibility of an internship/practicum or outside employment before applying for the opportunity, preferably at least one semester prior to beginning the experience.
-RAs who are on academic or performance probation cannot seek employment or internship/practicum in addition to the RA role.
-If a RA is unable to balance outside employment or internship/practicum and uphold expected performance as a RA, progressive disciplinary action may be taken.
+RAs who are on academic or performance probation cannot seek internships/practicums or employment in addition to the RA role.
+If a RA is unable to balance internships/practicums or outside employment and uphold expected performance as a RA, progressive disciplinary action may be taken.

 RAs may not assume any role of leadership or service that might prevent them to be adequately available to residents and perform RA duties.
 All extracurricular activities are subject to the approval of the supervising Hall Director prior to participation.
 If a RA would like to hold an executive position within an organization they must first consult with their Hall Director.